-The aim of this course is to introduce advanced concepts and theories, interaction technologies as well as current practice of contemporary interactive systems.
+The aim of this course is to introduce advanced concepts and theories as well as current practice of designing interactive systems.
+A specific focus is set on designing Al-based interactive systems for individuals and groups at work ranging from personal productivity assistants to Al-augmented virtual collaboration.

-The course is complemented with a design capstone project, where students in a team select and apply design methods & techniques in order to create an interactive prototype
+The course is complemented with hands-on exercises and a design capstone project in cooperation with an industry partner.
+In the project, students in a team effort apply state-of-the-art design methods & techniques and create an interactive system design prototype with a specific focus on human-Al interaction.